Life costs more for disabled children and their families

 Even getting around tends to cost more if you have a disabled child.
 The difficulty of finding accessible public transport means that parents often have to shell out for taxis and private-hire vehicles just so their child can get to school or have an active social life.
 Even parents or carers who can use their own cars to get about can face extortionate parking costs if they need to attend regular hospital appointments.

 Disabled children often benefit from treatments such as physiotherapy, hydrotherapy, speech and language therapy and physiotherapy.
 But parents and carers have to pay out of their own pocket for these.
-Helen, whose five-year old son, Jack, is autistic, says that she probably pays around £600 a month in therapies.
+Helen, whose 5-year-old son, Jack, is autistic, says that she probably pays around £600 a month in therapies.
 “I do that privately, because the services are in such a shambles at the moment”, she explains.

 Scope are calling for the financial inequality disabled people and their families face to end once and for all